 The third step in the fulfillment of this committee's responsibility was a workshop on medical school curriculum held in Atlanta, Georgia, on September 18-22, 1968.
-Workshop presentations included the factual and perceptual data gathered in the first and second steps; introductory presentations of some of the major problems confronting medical education; and information in perspective of the long-term goals of medical education and the social evolutionary stage of the United States.
+Workshop presentations included the factual and and perceptual data gathered in the first and second steps; introductory presentations of some of the major problems confronting medical education; and information in perspective of the long-term goals of medical education and the social evolutionary stage of the United States.

-Finally, a summary report of this workshop was prepared and distributed during the AAMC's 1968 Annual Meeting.
-It was also published as a Communication under the title, "A Report from the September,
+Finally, a summary report of this workshop will be prepared and distributed during the AAMC's 1968 Annual Meeting.
+Proceedings of the workshop, including data analyses, will appear as a special issue of The Journal of Medical Education.